rafaelcanovas/djpg/README.md

 It will not touch your database neither alter your Django installation, `djpg` simply provides the machinery for you to send and receive requests from PagSeguro in a clean and pythonic way.

-Create a cart, add items, send the user to the checkout page, and receive notifications about the user activity.

 ## Installation